albaniolivieri/pde-quad/README.md

 # QuPDE

-## Overview

 QuPDE is a Python library that finds an optimal and monomial quadratic transformation (quadratization) for nonquadratic PDEs using Sympy.
 QuPDE handles one-dimensional PDEs that are polynomial or rational.

-A quadratization for a PDE is the set of auxiliary variables we introduce to rewrite the right-hand-side differential equations as quadratic.
-An optimal quadratization refers to the minimum number of new variables to achieve this transformation.
-Our software outputs this optimal set of new variables and gives the corresponding transformation of the differential equations.

 ## Table of Contents

+- [Overview] (#overview)
 - [Installation](#installation)
 - [Usage](#usage)
 - [Examples](#examples)
 - [Running Tests](#running-tests)
 - [Credits](#credits)

+## Overview

+A quadratization for a PDE is the set of auxiliary variables we introduce to rewrite the right-hand-side differential equations as quadratic.
+An optimal quadratization refers to the minimum number of new variables to achieve this transformation.
+QuPDE outputs this optimal set of new variables and gives the corresponding transformation of the differential equations.

 ## Installation
 ### Install using PyPI: